 I never tire of the fun of making an icebox cake.
-As a kid my mom and I would make them often, putting them in the freezer in the afternoon so they were ready after dinner.
-It is an indulgence I was excited to pass down to my daughter and I wanted to upgrade it a bit.
+As a kid, I would often make them with my mom, getting them in the freezer in the afternoon so that they would be ready after dinner.
+It is an indulgence I was excited to pass down to my daughter, and I wanted to upgrade it a bit.
 The chocolate wafers were a must, but I decided to stir some dulce de leche into the whipped cream and layer in some bananas.
-I had long wanted to try making the dulce de leche in a slow cooker which worked really well.
-It seemed silly to make only enough for this recipe, so there will be leftovers which is hardly tragic.
+I had long wanted to try making dulce de leche in a slow cooker, and it worked really well.
+It seemed silly to make only enough for this recipe, so there will be leftovers, which is hardly tragic.
 You can also use a jar of dulce de leche instead of making your own. —savorthis

 Whip cream with vanilla and salt just until stiff peaks form.
 Drizzle in dulce de leche and mix until incorporated.
-Layer whipped cream, bananas and cookies.
-I chose to expose the edges of the cookies à la Smitten Kitchen for a mix of crunch and soft cookie.
-Put in freezer until firm.
-Let sit on counter about 10 minutes before serving.
+Layer cookies, whipped cream, and banana slices.
+(I chose to expose the edges of the cookies à la Smitten Kitchen for a mix of crunch and soft cookie.)
+Put the cake in the freezer until firm, then let it sit on the counter about 10 minutes before serving.

 Editors' note: We layered the cookies and the whipped cream by using 6 wafers for each layer, arranging them in the shape of a flower or a spoke, with one cookie at the center and 5 surrounding.
 We topped this with whipped cream, then put on a new layer of cookies, alternating with the layer below.